How to Easily Cut Crown Molding {This Jig Saves So Much Time}

 This small room has eight corners though, and cutting crown molding is one of my least favorite DIY jobs.
 Installing isn't bad, but the cutting is a pain!

-So I finally looked into a crown cutting tool I've seen a few times online.
+So I finally looked picked up this crown cutting tool I've seen a few times online.

 I found this Crown 45 cutting jig and figured I'd give it a try: